 We would like to offer you four services to help you identify, sign, and manage good partnerships:

-- a Pentalog senior partner with 25 years of alliance management experience who will help you identify the best strategic partners, as well as organise and carry out negotiations
+- a Pentalog senior partner with 25 years of alliance management experience who will help you identify the best strategic partners, as well as organize and carry out negotiations

 - a legal and sales management service for your alliances to help you manage agendas, document exchanges, and schedules